GaelVaroquaux/website/content/programming/technical_discussions.rst

 Maintainers ensure the quality and the long-term life of an open-source project.
 As such, **they feel responsible for any shortcoming in the product**.
-In addition, they often do this work because they care.
+In addition, they often do this work because they care, even though it may not bring any financial support.
 But they can quickly become a converging point of anxiety-generating
 feedback: